Spanx CEO Sara Blakely's Four Leadership Lessons

 What’s your view of “failure”?

 Do you encourage risk-taking with your team?

 Do you have an “oops” moment that you might share with others?

 I so enjoy hearing your stories.
-If you want to share your thoughts with me, please visit my contact page and don't forget to sign up for my weekly newsletter, Sunday Coffee.
+If you want to share your thoughts with me, please visit my contact page.